-You can't see the fairy chimneys seen in a few parts of the world as anywhere else in Cappadocia.
-Cappadocia, which ranked 5th in the Kültür New 25 Wonders of the World ya list published in Times Newspaper, has also been on UNESCO's World Heritage List since 1985.
+You cannot see fairy chimneys seen in a few parts of the world like anywhere else in Cappadocia.
+Cappadocia, which is ranked 5th in the New 25 Wonders of the Culture World list published in the Times Newspaper, has been on the UNESCO World Heritage List since 1985.

 From the first day you come here, you will understand that Cappadocia is a completely different place that promises a unique world by melting its nature, history, and legends in a pot of art, culture, sports, entertainment and romance.
 It has such a mystical feel that it is a unique geography where you can discover yourself alongside many other things.
 Obviously, the words are not enough to explain this extraordinary place, you still have to go and see with your own eyes.

 Let's see the list of best place to visit in Cappadocia;

 Goreme Open Air Museum is a place where you will enter a completely different world.
 In this different world where the missionary and seclusion of Christians escaped from oppression and where the monastic life started, you will meet many churches, chapels and living areas carved into the rocks.

 Starting from Uchisar and extending to Göreme and covering an area of 4 kilometers, Güvercinlik Valley has taken its name from the pigeon nests carved into the rocks.

 You will see the best of the fairy chimneys and the most artistic stance while walking this 4-kilometer valley.
 In the valley, there are ruins and churches belonging to the monastic life of ancient Christians.